jpoly1219/gambas/README.md

 # gambas
 ---

-**gambas** is a data analysis library for Go, inspired by the famous Python library **pandas**.
+**gambas** is a data analysis package for Go, inspired by the famous Python library **pandas**.
 It provides an intuitive way to malipulate tabular data.

 gambas was created to serve the needs of Go developers.
-I thought it would be cool and helpful to have a data analysis library that is easy to use.
+We can all agree that pandas is an amazing tool, and can be considered the industry standard when it comes to data analysis.
+However, some of us may not enjoy using Python very much.
+Go is a very attractive language with a very loyal userbase (including me!).
+You might be a Gopher, but you also might love the features Python provides.
+You may have jumped ship and used Go for some time now, but you also might miss some of the libraries you used when you were using Python

+gambas aims to scratch that itch.
+You will be able to tap into the superpowers of pandas while using your favorite language Go.
+Gophers cannot into data analysis?
+No, of course we can!
+Hope you enjoy using this package.

 ### MVP Goals
 ---
-- Provide basic features, from the pandas tutorial.
+- Provide basic features from the pandas tutorial.
   - [x] Providing `Series` and `DataFrame` data types
   - [ ] Reading and writing tabular data
     - [x] Reading CSV files